Demonstrators rally worldwide for second day of Women's Marches

 Demonstrations were also expected in London, Paris, Berlin, Sydney and other European and Australian cities.

-In London, demonstrators carried placards reading “We Are Powerful” and “Time’s Up” and chanted outside Prime Minister Theresa May’s office as they raised grievances ranging from workplace inequities to misogynistic abuse on social media, according to the Associated Press.
-The demonstration drew thousands, despite sleet and snow.
+In London, demonstrators carried placards reading "We Are Powerful" and "Time's Up" and chanted outside Prime Minister Theresa May's office as they raised grievances ranging from workplace inequities to misogynistic abuse on social media, according to The Associated Press.
+The demonstration drew thousands of people, despite sleet and snow.

 On Saturday, hundreds of thousands gathered nationwide, many with signs and signature pink hats, for the first round of this year's Women's Marches.

 The largest demonstrations appeared to take place in Los Angeles, where authorities said there were about 600,000 attendees, and in New York, where about 200,000 people participated.
-Tens of thousands has also gathered in Oakland and San Diego, according to authorities.
-Demonstrators also rallied in Milwaukee, Denver, Dallas, as well as Montgomery, Alabama, and many other towns and cities all over the country.
+Tens of thousands of people gathered in San Diego and Oakland, California, according to authorities.
+Demonstrators also rallied in Milwaukee, Denver, Dallas, Montgomery, Alabama, and many other towns and cities all over the country.

 "We are proud that the movement ignited one year ago today is strong, loud, and undeterred," the organization said in a statement on the eve of the March.
 "It's exciting to see how many people are still eager to organize marches and hit the streets."